 If you’re jigging for Snapper or Grouper then you will need a very robust fishing rod.
 You will need one with the stopping power to pull these powerful fish away from the rocks and up off the bottom.
 The St. Croix Mojo series features a set of extremely heavy action jigging rods and these are believed to be the best jigging rods on the market.

-This line of telescoping travel rods from Shimano comes in a variety of action/weights, from light-to-medium-to-heavy.
+This line of telescoping travel rods from Shimano comes in a variety of action/weights, from light to medium to heavy.
 Not only that, but each of the rods slides up into a completely manageable travel size.
 Shimano is one of the best names in the world of fishing, and when it comes to Shimano rods you definitely get what you pay for (better quality).

-For surfcasting, you’ll need a very tall rod which allows you to chuck your bait out as far into the water as possible.
+For surfcasting, you’ll need a very tall rod that allows you to chuck your bait out as far into the water as possible.
 It’s all about length here, as well as rod construction.
 And this rod + reel combo simply cannot be beaten.
-The Penn Spinfisher V Combo is certainly strong enough to battle sharks on the sand as well as reel in large redfish.
+The Penn Spinfisher VI Combo is certainly strong enough to battle sharks on the sand as well as reel in large redfish.
 At around $175, this is one of the most expensive saltwater fishing rods to make our list.

 Best Saltwater Baitcasting Fishing Rod: Shimano Sojourn 1-Piece Casting Rod

 While I prefer to fish saltwater using a spinning rod-reel combination I know there are many of you out there who love baitcasting rigs.
 For saltwater fishing, you won’t find a better baitcasting rod than the Shimano Sojourn 1-piece casting rod.
-It is made from a graphite composite with low profile oxide guides, and it features an EVA butt cap to save your hips while fighting fish.
+It is made from a graphite composite with low-profile oxide guides, and it features an EVA butt cap to save your hips while fighting fish.

 That concludes our list of the best saltwater fishing rods for every type of fishing.
 Check out more of our Buyer Guides!